ce-apac-project-idp/otp-gitops-services/instances/tekton/backstage/cluster-crud/README.md

 This assumes an instance of IBM Secrets Manager has been created.
 Please refer to the README given in the "external-secrets-instance" for more information.
 This also assumes an access and secret key pair created within AWS is created within your secret store, in addition to the RedHat Pull Secret and the private component of the key pair you created in the pre-requisite (predeploy) section.

-Create the following keys your secret store.
+Create the following keys in your secret store.
 In IBM Secrets Manager, the type is "other secret type":

 1) awsAccessKey
 2) awsSecretKey